 The Owls are ideal for those who may struggle with a whole staircase as Barn Owl also has the advantage of a ground floor bedroom.
 Both barns have an open plan layout, with a separate raised sleeping area.
 Large family parties will love the addition of the outdoor communal dining barn, complete with games room containing a table tennis and table football set.

-Newly converted is a Drover's Hut called The Owl Box.
+In Autumn 2018, the owners have also converted a Drover's Hut called The Owl Box.
 The Owl Box, with gently ramped access, is nestled amongst the trees in the garden of Little Owl.
 This single level hut built on a sturdy trailer base provides modern over-spill accommodation for studying teens or adults.
 Comprising of a living/sleeping area and shower room, The Owl Box has a separate access yet glimpses of it can still be seen from over the hedging from the decking outside Little Owl.
 Use of The Owl Box is included in the rental price.

 Outside: Large glass doors to the rear of both barns open out onto separate decks with steps down onto private grass areas.
 The views are breathtaking; stand and look out along the coast to Orford and the entrance to the river Alde.
 A superb coastal spot.
 To the bottom of the garden is a gated paddock with large pond, used as a grazing meadow for ponies.